Carbon footprint

 The latter, perfectly coinciding with the inside-out risk of emissions provides that, in a dynamic perspective, two aspects within companies are measured and reported: one inherent to the evaluation and reporting of the company's business and which finds its perimeter within the accounting standards of the financial statements, the other in a perspective of mutual and dynamic symbiosis with the environment and the social and economic fabric involved in its business activities, providing for ad hoc integrations through indicators on ESG risks, as far as non-financial reporting is concerned.

-Hence the need for a definition and measurement of what can affect both the business and the territory in a dynamic perspective that allows and of qualitative-quantitative measurements to be added to economic-financial evaluations.
+Hence the need for a definition and measurement of what can affect both the business and the territory in a dynamic perspective that allows qualitative-quantitative measurements to be added to economic-financial evaluations.

 These GHGs are measured by two main aspects that impact global warming: their radiative forcing (energy entering and leaving the Earth-atmosphere system) measured in GWP (Global Warming Potential) and their residence time in the atmosphere, which varies among GHGs.